* You are viewing the archive for the ‘Information’ Category

 pig1

 With the recent March outbreak of swine flu in a few humans, I want to speak of facts.
-This would involve all of you who use desiccated porcine products, including Armour, Naturethroid, Westhroid, Thyroid-S, etc.
+This would involve all of you who use desiccated porcine products like NP Thyroid, Armour, Naturethroid, Westhroid, Thyroid-S, etc.

 The CDC also states that in a particular study, 76% of swine exhibitors tested had antibody evidence of swine flu infection but no serious illnesses were detected among this group.
 In other words, the majority of those exposed don’t even get the illness.
 If they do, it’s mild for most and only serious for a very small minority.

-* Here’s John Lowe’s rebuttal to the scare of swine flu: http://www.thyroidscience.com/index.htm It confirms everything I’ve said plus a whole lot more. i.e. take your desiccated thyroid!
+* Here’s Dr. John C. Lowe’s rebuttal to the scare of swine flu.
+It confirms everything I’ve said plus a whole lot more.

 * Want to know what’s on my mind?
 Interested in the latest information on desiccated thyroid?
-Just use the Notifications on the left at the bottom of the links.
+Just use the Notifications on the bottom right of any age.

 *If you find the website to be too enormous for your brain fog, or want better ease of getting the facts, the patient-to-patient STTM book is proving to be a good choice, say many who write me.
 Just make sure you have a yellow highlighter. haha